technion/libscrypt/README.md

 Changenotes
 -----------
 v1.1a: Single Makefile line change.
-I wouldn't ordinarily tag this as a new "release", but the purpose here is to assist with packaging in distributions.
+I wouldn't ordinarily tag this as a new "release", but the purpose here is to assist with packaging in distributions. v1.12: The static library is built, but no longer installed by default.
+You can install it with "make install-static".
+This is because static libraries are not typically bundled in packages.